robitalec/statistical-rethinking/rmd/homework/Week-03/Week-03_RobitailleAlec.md

 ![](Week-03_RobitailleAlec_files/figure-gfm/dag-1.png)<!-- -->

-# Question 1
+## Question 1

-Use a model to infer the total causal influence of area on weight.
-Would increasing the area available to each fox make it heavier (healthier)?
+> Use a model to infer the total causal influence of area on weight.
+> Would increasing the area available to each fox make it heavier
+> (healthier)?
 You might want to standardize the variables.
+Regardless,
-Regardless, use prior predictive simulation to show that your model’s prior predictions stay within the possible outcome range.
+> use prior predictive simulation to show that your model’s prior
+> predictions stay within the possible outcome range.

-## Workings
+### Workings

-AREA ON WEIGHT
+Area on weight

 scale(weight) \~ dnorm(mu, sigma)
 mu &lt;- a + b \* (scale(area))